The Value Exchange

 Founder, Advisory Board Centre

 When faced with making a decision or navigating an unknown path in our business journey, we instinctively look to others to support our thinking.
-For many business leaders, this includes a “sounding board” style conversation with trusted peers or advisors.
+This may come in the form of informal peer-based discussions (i.e. “Can I pick your brain…..”), or more commonly via a formalised advisory structure like an advisory board.

 So how do you break the curse and move off the advice rollercoaster into a true value exchange?
 The first step is to reframe expectations on both sides from on-demand “fixing” to collaborative advising.